cherylwaal/MI-BART-in-two-phase-designs/README.md

 # MI-BART-in-two-phase-designs

-R code for the application section of "Improving Survey Inference in Two-phase Designs Using Bayesian Machine Learning"
+R code for the NHANES data analysis of "Improving Survey Inference in Two-phase Designs Using Bayesian Machine Learning"